mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Saturday, 17 May 2025
+## On Sunday, 18 May 2025

-- The average temperature today is 9.22˚C,
+- The average temperature today is 7.89˚C,
-- With highs of 9.99˚C and lows of 7.14˚C,
+- With highs of 8.88˚C and lows of 6.4˚C,
-- It may feel like 8.94˚C with clear sky
+- It may feel like 7.89˚C with clear sky
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 81%
+- The pressure is 1022hPa and humidity is 85%
 - The sun will rise at 04:10 and set at 19:59

 <!-- weather_marker ends -->